 - Your domestic worker goes missing from your home, which is the official employment address for her (you will have to forfeit half of $5000 here)

 Therefore, you should inform your maid about the conditions of her work permit.
 You are advised to report any violations of the permit immediately.

-In this article we go through the criteria to hire a…Read More
+In this article we will go through the criteria to hire…Read More

 With more and more Singaporeans hiring maids to settle their…Read More

 Of the variety of pests and insects, termites can easily…Read More

 Every year, thousands of home owners engage professional house movers…Read More